nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </div>

-The `redo` command does the opposite — it calls `Model#redoPetPal()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite—it calls `Model#redoPetPal()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `petPalStateList.size() - 1`, pointing to the latest address book state, then there are no undone PetPal states to restore.
 The `redo` command uses `Model#canRedoPetPal()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.